Menditect/documentation/docs/refguide/Older versions/Version 1.6/attribute-value.md

 - Click <i class="fas fa-keyboard"></i> on the right of the attribute, indicating a fixed value should be set.
 - Enter or select a value for the attribute.

-Note: For datetime values you can either specify a date, or calculate the date with an offset from the current datetime.
+Note: For datetime values you can enter either a fixed date, the current datetime, or an offset of the current datetime.

 ### Use a former Teststep to set an Attribute Value
 - Navigate to an Object Teststep in the Test Suite page.